Jano-Esterhuizen/VisionAI/README.md

 # Visionary.AI

 Visionary.AI is a web application that allows users to upload PowerPoint files, process images within them, and add AI-generated descriptions as alt text.
 It consists of a Flask backend for file processing and a React frontend for user interaction.
+Also attached is the research report that led to the creation of this tool

 ## Table of Contents
 1. [Prerequisites](#prerequisites)